Unexpected Plumbing Problems: What You Should Be Maintaining in Your Home: Your Sprinkler System

 Home sprinkler systems make maintaining a lush, green lawn much easier.
 However, are you aware that your sprinkler system needs regular maintenance to ensure it’s functioning properly and your yard is safe?
-Even a small sprinkler leak can waste more 6,000 gallons of water each month, while sprinkler heads that do not sit flush with your lawn can be a tripping hazard for children or other visitors.
+Even a small sprinkler leak can waste more than 6,000 gallons of water each month, while sprinkler heads that do not sit flush with your lawn can be a tripping hazard for children or other visitors.
 Additionally, it’s important to make sure your sprinklers are distributing water properly to avoid over- or under-watering areas of your lawn, which can affect the look of your grass and even damage your home.
 If you do spot a sprinkler problem but aren’t sure how to fix it yourself, contact a professional.

 Checking Your Sprinkler System